ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 There are mainly two reasons why I open this proposal now:

-- It exists a widely used lamanynguage that is very similar to Haskell that has successfully implemented Rows and extensible Records (`PureScript <http://www.purescript.org/>`_)
+- It exists a widely used language that is very similar to Haskell that has successfully implemented Rows and extensible Records (`PureScript <http://www.purescript.org/>`_)
 - There is no central place (like this repository) where opinions about this topic are collected and discussed

 Proposed Change Specification